How good is your teen's hygiene? Let their shoes be your guide.

 Changing clothes.
 Before puberty, your kid might have gotten away with wearing the same shirt -- or even the same underwear and same socks -- day after day without anyone noticing.
 After puberty, that won't fly.
 Get your teen to understand that along with showering, wearing clean clothes each day is an important part of teen hygiene.
 Point out that cotton clothes may absorb sweat better than other materials.

 Preventing acne.
-Altmann says that at around age 10, it makes sense for your teen to start washing his or her face twice a day.
+Altmann says that at around age 10, it makes sense for your teen to start washing their face twice a day.
 "Plenty of kids don't have any acne problems at that age, but getting in the habit early is smart," Altmann says.
-Make sure your teen understands not to wash too vigorously, even if her skin is oily.
+Make sure your teen understands not to wash too vigorously, even if their skin is oily.
 Trying to scrub off the oil will just leave the skin cracked and irritated.

 Shaving and hair removal.
 When you notice hair on your son's upper lip or on your daughter's legs, you can offer a brief course on razor use.
-Whether or not he or she wants to shave yet, at least you've provided the information.
+Whether or not they want to shave yet, at least you've provided the information.
 Girls may also be interested in hair removal products.
 You can go over the options.
-Your daughter may also need some reassurance; stray facial hairs that loom large when she's an inch away from the mirror may not be visible to anyone else.
+Your daughter may also need some reassurance; stray facial hairs that loom large when they are an inch away from the mirror may not be visible to anyone else.

 Maintaining good oral health.
 Teens can get pretty lax about their oral hygiene.
 But brushing and flossing are crucial, especially if they're drinking coffee and sugary, acidic sodas and sports drinks.
 It's not only about tooth decay.
 Bad oral hygiene leads to bad breath -- and that's something that no teen wants, Altmann tells WebMD.